benko/ocp4-lab-deployment/README.md

 Obviously the latter has a clear advantage of being able to use the cluster wildcard DNS domain after everything is up, and ingress will work just fine for you.
-Read the OpenVPN section below for more if that's what you want.
+Read the Non-Bridged Networking and OpenVPN sections below for more if that's what you want.

 There may be reasons for you to decide against it, and it's fine - that's why this is a configurable option.
 You can use whatever other option you wish to